-Hi, my name is Mason Currey.
-I’m the author of the Daily Rituals books, in which I compiled mini-biographies of the day-to-day working lives of more than 300 writers, artists, and other creative minds.
+Hi, I’m Mason Currey, a Los Angeles–based writer and the author of the Daily Rituals books, in which I compiled mini-biographies of the day-to-day working lives of more than 300 writers, artists, and other brilliant minds.

 Even after two books on the subject, I still relish reading about writers’ and artists’ daily habits.
 And I’m constantly running across new material that I wish I had gotten into the books.